MicrosoftDocs/azure-aks-docs/articles/aks/istio-support-policy.md

 ### AKS compatibility
 Each revision of the add-on is compatible with a set of AKS minor versions established by the [upstream Istio support and release calendar][istio-support-calendar].

+## Allowed, supported, and blocked features and configurations

+The Istio-based service mesh add-on for AKS designates features and [configuration options][istio-meshconfig] as `allowed`, `supported`, or `blocked`.

+- **Blocked**: Disallowed features and configuration options are blocked via add-on managed admission webhooks.
+The API server immediately publishes the error message to the user that the feature is disallowed.
+- **Supported**: Supported features receive support from Azure support.
+- **Allowed**: Allowed features are open and available to Istio add-on users but aren't covered by Azure support.

 ## Next steps

 * [Deploy Istio-based service mesh add-on][istio-deploy-addon]